junior-devleague/cyber-security/schools/campbell/2018/class-briefing.md

   - Those who finished I had them work on Over-The-Wire Bandit

 Thursday
-  - Finish CodeAcademy
+  - Finish CodeAcademy (Need to show me your finished to be checked off)
-  - Work on last in class linux assignment
+  - Work on last in class linux assignment then if finished you could play overtherwire or terminus
-  - Play Over the wire

 Friday
-  - We will have a blog assignment for today
+  - I was going to assign a blog but everyone had been doing a great job and I had a lot of grades for everyone so we got to watch the movie Wargames from 1988.
+We got to about the 1 hour mark. **IF you have not finished codeacademy work on it over the weekend and send me a screenshot that you completed it**

 # Week 5 2/5 - 2/9
 Monday